Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 - "Hey Siri" function to answer questions/commands

-With so many perks and features, the Apple HomePod does sound quite impressive and a lot of Apple fans may jump on board.
+With so many perks and features, the Apple HomePod is quite impressive and a lot of Apple fans have jumped on board.

-Unfortunately most consumers will likely stay away from its $349 price tag when there are numerous, inexpensive smart speakers available.
+Unfortunately most consumers aren't fans of the will likely stay away from its $299 price tag ($199 when discounted) when there are numerous, inexpensive smart speakers available.

 The Apple HomePod Is Expensive

-At $349 Apple will struggle to compete against similar devices unless they bring more to the table.
-Sadly being a last option rarely works out in the tech world, and they're at risk of getting left behind.
+At $299 Apple is still struggling to compete against similar devices and sadly being a third option rarely works out in the tech world.

-The HomePod is also likely to place into the specialized niche category since most people can't afford such an expensive product despite Apple's cache and notoriety.
+The HomePod has become more of a niche product since most people can't afford such an expensive device despite Apple's cache and notoriety.

-At best Apple will be a distant third in the smart speaker category with Google and Amazon fully controlling the market.
+As for this market, Apple will be a distant third in the smart speaker category with Google and Amazon fully in control (in the US at least).

-With so many high-quality speakers like Sonos promising to feature smart assistants, it only makes sense for Amazon to improve on their own speaker.
+With other Alexa enabled speakers like the Sonos One available, it only makes sense for Amazon to improve on their own speaker.

 The main selling point will be the lower price.

-Amazon doesn't have to upgrade their original Echo but with so many smart speakers on the horizon, it doesn't hurt to transform their once premium item.
+Amazon didn't have to upgrade their original Echo but with so many smart speakers on the horizon, it doesn't hurt to transform their once premium item.

-The set of new features expected in the Amazon Echo 2 include:
+The set of new features in Amazon's Next Gen Echos include: